inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 ad infinitum...
 Yow!
 Are we laid back yet?
-"Let us condemn to hellfire all those who disagree with us."
+"Let us conmn to hellfire all those who disagree with us."
 -- militant religionists everywhere
-A father doesn't destroy his children.
+A father doesn't stroy his children.
 		-- Lt.
 Carolyn Palamas, "Who Mourns for Adonais?", stardate 3468.1.
 People who claim they don't let little things bother them have never slept in a room with a single mosquito.
 	"Many have seen Topaxci, God of the Red Mushroom, and they earn the name of shaman," he said.
-Some have seen Skelde, spirit of the smoke, and they are called sorcerers.
+Some have seen Skel, spirit of the smoke, and they are called sorcerers.
 A few have been privileged to see Umcherrel, the soul of the forest, and they are known as spirit masters.
 But none have seen a box with hundreds of legs that looked at them without eyes, and they are known as idio--"
-	The interruption was caused by a sudden screaming noise and a flurry of snow and sparks that blew the fire across the dark hut; there was a brief blurred vision and then the opposite wall was blasted aside and the apparition vanished.
+	The interruption was caused by a sudn screaming noise and a flurry of snow and sparks that blew the fire across the dark hut; there was a brief blurred vision and then the opposite wall was blasted asi and the apparition vanished.
 	There was a long silence.
 Then a slightly shorter silence.
-Then the old shaman said carefully, "You didn't just see two men go through upside down on a broomstick, shouting and screaming at each other, did you?"
+Then the old shaman said carefully, "You didn't just see two men go through upsi down on a broomstick, shouting and screaming at each other, did you?"
 	The boy looked at him levelly.
 "Certainly not," he said.
 	The old man heaved a sigh of relief.
 "Thank goodness for that," he said.
 "Neither did I."
 		-- Terry Pratchett, "The Light Fantastic"
-	Brian Kernighan has an automobile which he helped design.
+	Brian Kernighan has an automobile which he helped sign.
-Unlike most automobiles, it has neither speedometer, nor gas gauge, nor any of the numerous idiot lights which plague the modern driver.
+Unlike most automobiles, it has neither speedometer, nor gas gauge, nor any of the numerous idiot lights which plague the morn driver.
 Rather, if the driver makes any mistake, a giant "?" lights up in the center of the dashboard.
 "The experienced driver", he says, "will usually know what's wrong."
-Puns are little "plays on words" that a certain breed of person loves to spring on you and then look at you in a certain self-satisfied way to indicate that he thinks that you must think that he is by far the cleverest person on Earth now that Benjamin Franklin is dead, when in fact what you are thinking is that if this person ever ends up in a lifeboat, the other passengers will hurl him overboard by the end of the first day even if they have plenty of food and water.
+Puns are little "plays on words" that a certain breed of person loves to spring on you and then look at you in a certain self-satisfied way to indicate that he thinks that you must think that he is by far the cleverest person on Earth now that Benjamin Franklin is ad, when in fact what you are thinking is that if this person ever ends up in a lifeboat, the other passengers will hurl him overboard by the end of the first day even if they have plenty of food and water.